9.1 – A note on Financial Ratios

 - Net Profit Margin = Net Profits/ Net Sales*100

-This is the first part of the DuPont Model and it expresses the company’s ability to generate profits.
+This is the first part of the DuPont Model, and it expresses the company’s ability to generate profits.
 This is nothing but the PAT margin we looked at earlier in this chapter.
 A low Net profit margin would indicate higher costs and increased competition.

-- Asset Turnover = Net Sales / Average Total asset
+- Asset Turnover = Net Sales / Average Total asset.

 Asset turnover ratio is an efficiency ratio that indicates how efficiently the company is using its assets to generate revenue.
 Higher the ratio, it means the company is using its assets more efficiently.
 Lower the ratio, it could indicate management or production problems.
-The resulting figure is expressed as number of times per year.
+The resulting figure is expressed as several times per year.